caochun/ycao.cc/content/blog/NEVER-MIND.md

     never_mind [ -s context ] [ -I ] [ -ML (model) ] [ -MLS path ]

 DESCRIPTION
-    NEVER_MIND is a great phrase which can work at any time.
+    "NEVER MIND" is a great phrase which can work at any time.

 OPTIONS
     -s context